Historical Football Kits

 Background

-In 1974, with traditional stripes reinstated, United were finally promoted back to the Third Division.
+colchester united crest 1979Traditional stripes were reinstated in 1973 (without a crest of any kind) worn with blue shorts.
+At the end of the season United were finally promoted back to the Third Division.
 Three years later they were down again only to win promotion yet again the following season.

-In 1998, Colchester were promoted to Nationwide Division Two via the play-offs and remained at this level until promotion to The Championship in 2006.
+After several promising campaigns, Colchester were promoted to Nationwide Division Two via the play-offs in 1998 and remained at this level until promotion to The Championship in 2006, the first time they had reached the second tier. colchester united crest 2004They were relegated back to the third tier in 2008.

 After several proposals for developing a new stadium foundered, plans were drawn up during 2000 for a brand new community stadium to be built at Cuckoo Farm.
-The council, who owned the site, promised not only to donate the land but also the proceeds of the sale of Layer Road to the project.
-The proposed stadium forms part of a wider plan to regenerate north Colchester.
+The council, who owned the site, agreed not only to donate the land but also the proceeds of the sale of Layer Road to the project as part of a wider plan to regenerate north Colchester.
+Work started in June 2007 and the club moved in at the beginning of the 2008-09 season.
+Although the work was funded by the club, the stadium is owned by the local authority: no bad thing when several clubs have fallen victim to predatory take-overs and then had their ground sold from under them for redevelopment.
+Offically known as the Colchester Community Stadium a ten-year sponsorship deal led it to be renamed the Weston Homes Community Stadium.

 Sources